-How to Address a Layoff on your Resume and Cover Letter (Hint: Just Your Cover Letter)
+How to Address a Layoff on Your Resume and Cover Letter

 Getting laid off stinks.
-Fortunately, you’re not the only one during COVID-19, and your situation is completely understandable.
+Fortunately, you’re not the only one this has happened to, and your situation is completely understandable.
 Here’s how to address your layoff on your resume and cover letter.

 The short answer is DON’T.

-Regardless, the resume is not the place to talk about a layoff – doing so takes up valuable real estate for listing your accomplishments and skills.
+But remember, the resume is not the place to mention a layoff – doing so takes up valuable real estate for listing your accomplishments and skills.

 If you decide to address a layoff in your cover letter, follow these guidelines: